Pellston High School: Attendance boundary

 Most of the school district, and therefore the high school attendance boundary, is in Emmet County.
 There it includes Pellston, Carp Lake, Levering, and portions of Brutus.
 Townships included are all of Bliss, Center, and McKinley, and sections of Carp Lake, Maple River, Pleasantview, Readmond, and Wawatam.
 Portions of the district are in Cheboygan County.
 There it includes Burt Township and portions of Hebron Township and Munro Township.

 Hornet Health Center

 The Michigan Department of Community Health, in partnership with the Michigan Department of Education, provides grant funds to the Health Department of Northwest Michigan to operate the Hornet Health Center at the school.
 The Hornet Health Center provides primary care and counseling services to all youth between the ages of 5–21 regardless of income or health insurance coverage.
 The center's mission is, "to improve the health and well being of young people in Emmet County".

 Athletic programs

-Pellston Middle/High School offers the following athletic programs:
+Pellston Middle/High School is considered a Class D school in the Ski Valley Conference.
+It offers the following athletic programs: